elvishkarki/ACS730-Group1-Project/README.md

 ansible-playbook -i aws_ec2.yaml  project1_playbook.yaml
 ```
 19. next check the Webserver in Vanilla linux by using its public IP.
-xviii.
-Display Webserver.
+20. Display Webserver.
-20. Now the final step is to delete the resources i.e., we now need to delete all the webservers and network.
-The webserver components should be deleted first before deleting the network or else we will be getting errors, or a few components will not be deleted and may increase the charge.
+21. Now the final step is to delete the resources i.e., we now need to delete all the Webservers and Network.
+The Webserver components should be deleted first before deleting the network or else we will be getting errors, or a few components will not be deleted and may increase the charge.
 Codes:
 ```
 cd Production/webserver